dani3l3/PadIno/ReadMe.md

 Works on Arduino Pro Micro / Leonardo - UNTESTED on any other board (but it should work on all those based on the Atmega32U4 chipset).

+It can be built for under 10$ with the following electronic components:
+1. Arduino Pro Micro (or Leonardo)
+1. 6 ceramic piezo discs
+1. 6 1MegaOhm resistors
+1. 6 Zener diodes 5.1V

 Besides the code, in this repository you can find [several pictures I took during various phases of the build process](./img/).

 Contains portions of code, inspiration and teachings derived from various sources such as: